Helmut Schmidt: Personal life

-Schmidt admired the philosopher Karl Popper, and contributed a foreword to the 1982 Festschrift in Popper's honor.
+Schmidt admired the philosopher Karl Popper, and contributed a foreword to the 1982 Festschrift in Popper's honour.

 Schmidt was a talented pianist, and recorded piano concertos of both Mozart and Bach with German pianist and conductor Christoph Eschenbach.
 Schmidt recorded Mozart's piano concerto for three pianos, K. 242, with the London Philharmonic Orchestra directed by Eschenbach in 1982 with pianists Eschenbach and Justus Frantz for EMI Records (CDC 7 47473 2).
 In that recording, according to the CDs liner notes, Schmidt played the part written for Countess Antonia Lodron's youngest daughter Giuseppina, "almost a beginner" who commissioned the work.
 The part brilliantly "enables any reasonably practiced amateur to participate in a performance".
 The same musical notes also indicate that Schmidt and Frantz had played duets during Frantz's student days.
 In 1990 Schmidt joined Eschenbach, Frantz, Gerhard Oppitz and the Hamburg Philharmonic Orchestra in Deutsche Grammophon's recording of Bach's Concerto in A minor for four harpsichords, BWV 1065.

 All his adult life, Schmidt was a heavy smoker.
 He was well known for lighting up during TV interviews and talk shows.
 On 13 October 1981, Schmidt was fitted with a cardiac pacemaker.
+On 24 August 2002, he suffered a heart attack and subsequently underwent bypass surgery.

 On 25 January 2008, German police launched an inquiry after an anti-smoking initiative charged that Schmidt was defying the recently introduced smoking ban.
 The initiative claimed that Schmidt had been flagrantly ignoring anti-smoking laws.
 Despite pictures in the press, the case was subsequently dropped after the public prosecutor's office ruled that Schmidt's actions had not been a threat to public health.

 On 6 April 2010, with a lifespan of 33,342 days, he surpassed Konrad Adenauer in terms of longevity, and at the time of his death was the oldest former chancellor in German history.

 His wife of 68 years, Loki Schmidt, died on 21 October 2010, aged 91.

 At the beginning of August 2012, Schmidt gave an interview on German television and revealed that at 93 years of age, he had fallen in love again.
-His new life-partner was his associate of over 57 years, Ruth Loah (27 September 1933 – 23 February 2017).
+His new life partner was his associate of over 57 years, Ruth Loah (27 September 1933 – 23 February 2017).